Mohamediaaraben/Weather-Forecasting-RNN/README.md

 Loss (MSE): The mean squared error between the predicted and actual values.
 RMSE: Root Mean Squared Error for better interpretability.
 Predictions
 The RNN predicts the temperature values, and the results are compared against the actual data.
-Below is an example of the predicted vs. actual temperatures:

-Note: Replace results.png with the actual plot image after running the model.

 💡 Key Features
 Implements time-series forecasting using RNNs.